sudoorgza/action-autotag/README.md

 ## Credits

-This action was originally created by [Corey Butler](https://github.com/coreybutler).
+This action was originally created by [Corey Butler](https://github.com/coreybutler) and extended by [Klemensas](https://github.com/Klemensas).